TEAMMATES/teammates-ops/platform-guide.md

 1. The deployment uses Google Cloud SDK, which requires Python 3 (recommended) or Python 2.7.
 Install it if you have not done so.

 1. Create your own project on GCP.<br>
-   Suggested project identifier: `teammates-yourname` (e.g `teammates-john`).<br>
+   This instruction will use `teammates-john` as the project identifier.<br>
-   The eventual URL of the app will be like this: `https://teammates-john.appspot.com`.<br>
+   The eventual URL of the app will be like this: `https://teammates-john.appspot.com`.
-   Subsequent instructions will assume that the project identifier is `teammates-john`.

 1. Enable the following APIs in your project:
    - [Cloud Tasks API](https://console.cloud.google.com/apis/library/cloudtasks.googleapis.com)